gabriellabueno/gabriellabueno/README.md

 ## About me

-* 💡 I'm a 24 years old curious woman, who enjoys to know how everything is made
+* 💡 I'm a 24 years old curious woman, who enjoys to know how all things are made

 * 🧠 I have a Bachelor in Psychology